top of page

 1. I've already paid for this, so now I've got to.

-She eyebrowed me like the dumb child I was impersonating, “Doesn’t sound like the thing on your side will affect your eyes, then?”
 Debating club had a clear winner.
 I sat down, resigned to await my receptionist-confirmed fate.

-Though still bleeding, I also found my wound placed me in a better position for the big day itself.
+Though still bleeding, I also found that my wound placed me in a better position for the big day itself.
 Being in sufficient throbbing pain, I had no energy for paranoia, as I was now freshly attuned to misfortune, exhaustion and physical distress.

-[*THE PROCEDURE REALLY ONLY STARTS HERE:]
+[*THE PROCEDURE ONLY STARTS HERE:]

 Some eyedrops would numb me, before a sucker was attached to hold my eye in place to cause some discomfort.
-As pressure increased on my eyeball, I could expect some disturbed vision up to a total blacking out – not of my consciousness though, unfortunately.
+As pressure increased on my eyeball, I could expect some disturbed vision up to a total blacking out – not of my consciousness, though, unfortunately.

 It didn't sound great, but I didn't have it in me to run away.
 It was like that psychology study that says we'd mostly all electrocute strangers to death if someone in a lab coat told us, but not only was I letting people cut my own eyes open, I was paying them to do so.